Carlos Correa Player Props: Twins vs. Yankees

-Thursday, Carlos Correa and the Minnesota Twins face the New York Yankees and Jhony Brito, with the first pitch at 7:05 PM ET.
+Carlos Correa -- 2-for-3 with a home run and an RBI in his last game -- will be in action for the Minnesota Twins versus the New York Yankees, with Nestor Cortes Jr. on the hill, on April 14 at 7:05 PM ET.

-He returns to action for the first time since April 13, when he went 1-for-4 with a double against the Astros.
+He strung together two hits (going 2-for-3 with a home run and an RBI) in his most recent appearance against the Yankees.

 Carlos Correa Game Info & Props vs. the Yankees